57,48 47,50 hors TVA

 Informations générales

 Factor XII deficiency, also known as Hageman deficiency, is the most common congenital coagulopathy in domestic cats.
-Blood coagulation or clotting is regulated by a complex cascade of plasma proteins.
+Blood coagulation (also known as blood clotting) is regulated by a complex cascade of plasma proteins.
 This is an essential process that stops bleeding at the site of injury.

 One of these key proteins is coagulation factor XII (also referred to as FXII, F12, or factor 12).
-Mutations in the F12 gene disrupt the normal function of FXII, leading to prolonged activated partial thromboplastin time (aPTT) and activated clotting time (ACT).
+Mutations in the F12 gene disrupt the normal function of FXII, leading to prolonged clotting times (both activated partial thromboplastin time (aPTT) and activated clotting time (ACT) are prolonged).

 This test detects variant 533 that is associated with a severe decrease in FXII activity causing difficulties in blood coagulation.
 It is found in several breeds, though is less widespread as the variant 147.